-The last time I went to La Hacienda (1813 Fordham Blvd), I was 14 and on a field trip for Spanish class, so my memories of the quality of food are vague.
-I think it may have been a combination of enjoying the overall heaviness that naturally comes with “Tex-Mex” food, and not being captured enough by the favor to really force me into going back.
+The last time I went to La Hacienda (1813 Fordham Blvd), I was 14 and on a field trip for Spanish class, so my memories of the quality its of food are vague.
+I think it may have been a combination of enjoying the overall heaviness that naturally comes with “Tex-Mex” food, and not being captured enough by the flavor to really force me into going back.

 Although La Hacienda has been around for a while, I thought it would be fun to review it — mainly because I think the plethora of Mexican restaurants in Chapel Hill is somewhat hard to sort through, some having the best burritos for example and another having the best queso.
 Choosing a Mexican restaurant then becomes an art form.
 My friends wanted to take me to try (again) La Hacienda — the location being an all-around favorite of theirs.

 For starters, the ambiance is certainly fun; there was plenty of color and authentic Mexican decoration.
 It sounds trivial, but I think one’s dining experience is definitely influenced by how much open space there is, as well as a how high or low the ceiling.
 Either you obtain a sense of comfort or claustrophobia when the place feels too small, your food feeling too big for you and the table.
 Maybe it’s just me, but when a place feels open and spacious, it also seem a lot cleaner.
 I found La Hacienda roomy and clean, so the setting was already OK in my book.